-Unfortunately, the jellyfish were out in full force —this time we could actually see them.
+Unfortunately, the jellyfish were out in full force — and this time we could actually see them.
 Tiny little guys — not the hugely venomous variety, but still enough to keep us out of the water.
-So, we moved on to other fun things, like eating.

 Besides, I was in desperate need of anything besides a Tiger beer.
 The Singapore staple seems to have the market cornered in Sabah.
 If another choice existed in the area, I was sure I’d find it at Tip Top.

 Beach.
 Nap.
 Beach.
 Sunset.
 I could get used to this.

-Noe colored while we waited for our food and watched the sun set.
+Noe colored while we waited for our food and watched the sunset.

 That’s not to say that it wasn’t already becoming a challenge back home, but on the road, these things seem to get amplified.

 Tonight, however, is a good night.

-Noe’s coloring and eating most of what he’s supposed to be eating.
+Noe is coloring and eating most of what he’s supposed to be eating.
 The dogs aren’t running off with his food, and he’s able to entertain himself for five-minute intervals.

 But our food was excellent, the kid is manageable, and we were treated to another amazing sunset in this beautiful place.